triple-h3lix/GalBlazer/README.md

   <h1>GalBlazer</h1>

   <h2>Description:</h2>
-  <p>GalBlazer is a vertical scrolling shooter written in Python 3.4 using the Pygame modules.<p>
+  <p>GalBlazer is a vertical scrolling SHOOT-EM-UP with several power-ups that you can obtain, as well as an endless supply of enemies to destroy.
+As you blow up enemy ships, the numbers will increase each wave.

+The art direction and style is based heavily off of retro shooter games from the SNES/TurboGraphix era.

+All sprites, music, and sound fx are original creations.
+The game is programmed in Python using the Pygame libraries (which is essentially an SDL wrapper) and Python 3.4.<p>

   Current Version = 0.16.02